 Certifed Organic seed with NOP-Compliant Pelleting is designated by GP.

-Pelleted lettuce is commonly primed (though not always), and we do not indicate this with a special part number as it varies based on the characteristics of individual seed lots.
-Be assured that certified organic seed is only primed with certified organic methods if the process is necessary.
+Pelleted lettuce is commonly primed (though not always), and we do not indicate this with a special part number as it varies on the basis of individual seed lots.
+Be assured that our certified-organic seed is primed only with certified-organic methods if the process is necessary.
 Currently, we only offer one specially primed variety, conventional Primed Rosemary, which is indicated with an E in the part number.

 Seeds that are known to be Primed are designated by an E in the product numbers.